Constitution Act, 1982: Part I: Canadian Charter of Rights and Freedoms

-Aboriginal and treaty rights
+Part II: Rights of the aboriginal peoples of Canada

 Section 35 of the Constitution Act, 1982 "recognizes and affirms" the "existing" aboriginal and treaty rights in Canada.
 These aboriginal rights protect the activities, practice, or traditions that are integral to the distinct cultures of the aboriginal peoples.
 The treaty rights protect and enforce agreements between the Crown and aboriginal peoples.
 Section 35 also provides protection of aboriginal title which protects the use of land for traditional practices.

 Subsection 35(2) provides that aboriginal and treaty rights extend to Indian, Inuit, and Métis peoples and subsection 35(4), which was added in 1983, ensures that they "are guaranteed equally to any male and female persons".

 Subsection 35(3), which was also added in 1983, clarifies that "treaty rights" include "rights that now exist by way of land claims agreements or may be so acquired".
 As a result, by entering into land claims agreements, the government of Canada and members of an aboriginal people can establish new treaty rights, which are constitutionally recognized and affirmed.

 There are other sections of the Constitution Act, 1982 that address aboriginal rights.
 Section 25 of the Charter provides that the guarantee of rights and freedoms in the Charter should not be understood to "abrogate or derogate from any aboriginal, treaty or other rights or freedoms that pertain to the aboriginal peoples of Canada, including (a) any rights or freedoms that have been recognized by the Royal Proclamation of October 7, 1763; and (b) any rights or freedoms that now exist by way of land claims agreements or may be so acquired."

-Equalization and equal opportunity
+Part III: Equalization and regional disparities

-Section 36 enshrines in the Constitution a value on equal opportunity for the Canadian people, economic development to support that equality, and government services available for public consumption.
+Section 36 enshrines in the Constitution a value of equal opportunity for the Canadian people, economic development to support that equality, and government services available for public consumption.
 Subsection 2 goes further in recognizing a "principle" that the federal government should ensure equalization payments.

 Writing in 1982, Professor Peter Hogg expressed scepticism as to whether the courts could interpret and enforce this provision, noting its "political and moral, rather than legal" character.
 Other scholars have noted section 36 is too vague.

 Since the courts would not be of much use in interpreting the section, the section was nearly amended in 1992 with the Charlottetown Accord to make it enforceable.
 The Accord never came into effect.

-Amending the Constitution
+Parts IV and IV.1: Constitutional conferences

+These two parts provided for constitutional conferences within certain time limits.
+Once the conferences were held, the two parts were repealed.